rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 ### basic method of detection

-The question now is, how could an algorithm detect whether or not the declared subsequent section is a forced subsection of the current section?
+The question now is: How exactly can an algorithm detect whether or not the declared subsequent section is a forced subsection of the current section?

-Note that the parent container of an ancestor section *never* is a descendant of a subsection's parent container.
-Consequently, the parent container of a descendant section *never* is closer to the root node than the parent container of an ancestor section.
-Because of that, the node level of an ancestor section's parent container always is lower or equal to the node level of a subsection's parent container.
+As stated in the extensions chapter, an algorithm is free to close a presequent section if, and only if, it has the same parent container as the subsequent section.
+Because of that, multiple options are available, each with its own subtle advantages and disadvantages:

+Note that the universal section has no existing parent container (i.e. virtual).
+This aspect might have to be taken into account, if a close modifier instructs the algorithm to close all open sections (including the root section).
+Whether or not it should be allowed/possible to close the root section, or any type-1 section for that matter, is an aspect that still needs to be investigated.

+> Option 1: parent container references, node identifiers

+Keeping a reference of a section's parent container (with each section object), set when creating a new section object, would be the obvious first choice.
+These node references can then be tested for reference equality.
+That is, the presequent section can be closed, if both references are equal.
+Otherwise, the subsequent section is a forced subsection.

 Note that a running algorithm will neither encounter case-1 nor case-3 (see the extensions chapter).
-That is, because the corresponding presequent sections are already closed and can therefore no longer appear within the current path of sections.
-Hence, the remaining relevant cases are case-2 and case-4.
+That is, because the corresponding presequent sections are already closed and will therefore no longer appear within the current path of sections.
+Because of that, the only relevant cases are case-2 and case-4.

+However, holding a node reference with each section object will obviously increase the memory footprint of the resulting outline.
+Not to mention the additional efforts related to documentation, update requirements, etc. Hence, these references can, but should not be used by implementations.
+That is, unless they have any additional use besides the outline algorithm.

+Note that node references are very similar to unique number identifier values.
+Because of that, and depending on an implementation's specific environment (e.g. adjacency lists), node identifier values could be (or even have to be) used instead of object references.

+> Option 2: sectioning node references

+As a section's parent container can be derived from its sectioning node, the parent container references could be determined on the fly by taking advantage of the `Section.sectioningNode` properties (i.e. `sectioningNode` in case of a type-1, and `sectioningNode.parentNode` in case of a type-2 sectioning node).
+That is, if a specific environment provides the means to access a node's parent node (e.g. event driven parsers?).

+However, and depending on an implementation's specific environment (e.g. low-level implementations highly optimized to produce hierarchical listings of section properties on the fly), the node references of the sectioning nodes are neither required, nor guaranteed to be valid when the algorithm has to execute the above mentioned tests.

+Note that all nodes in the current rooted path of nodes have been entered, but not yet exited.
+Hence, if an implementation has access to node references (in contrary to pure node identifiers), the references of those nodes remain valid for at least until those nodes are exited.
+This aspect could however become an issue, if low-level (i.e. pointer-based, no garbage collection) programming languages or interfaces are used.
+Those have in general the option to destroy node references once the corresponding nodes have been exited (e.g. presequent type-2 sectioning nodes).
+Therefore, an attempt to retrieve a reference of a section's parent container via a reference of the section's sectioning node could result in access violation errors.

+> Option 3: node level values

+A third option is the use of node level values.
+That is, the presequent section can be closed, if the node level of the subsequent section's parent container is equal to the node level of the presequent section's parent container.
+Otherwise, and because case-1 and case-3 never apply, the subsequent section is a forced subsection.

 **TODO**

-*redo, open sections, current sectioning node*
+can sectioning nodes be used instead?

+**TODO**
-Note that the parent container of the current subsequent section will always be identical to the parent container of an initially open section (i.e. initially with regards to "being open before closing the first section"), or a descendant of those parent containers.
-That is, because parent containers which are not ancestors of the subsequent section's parent container either belong to sections that are already closed, or to sections whose sectioning nodes have not even been reached yet (i.e. the latter nodes still have to be entered).
+Note that the parent container of an ancestor section *never* is a descendant of a subsection's parent container.
+Because of that, the parent container of a descendant section is *never* closer to the root node than the parent containers of its ancestor sections.
+Consequently, the node level of an ancestor section's parent container always is lower or equal to the node level of a subsection's parent container.

-*valid node references, reference lifetime*
-Note that all nodes in the current rooted path have been entered, but not yet exited.
-Hence, if an implementation has access to node references, then the references of those nodes remain valid at least until those nodes are exited.
-This aspect could become an issue, if low-level (i.e. pointer-based, no garbage collection) programming languages or programming interfaces are used.
-Those might invalidate node references once the corresponding nodes have been exited.

-*parent containers, not sectioning nodes*
-Note that the corresponding sectioning nodes are, in contrary to parent containers, not necessarily part of the current rooted path (e.g. presequent type-2 sectioning nodes).
-Because of that, and in order to avoid issues with invalid node references, the focus of the current considerations are on parent containers, rather than on the sectioning nodes themselves.

-Note that the universal section has no existing parent container (i.e. virtual).
-This aspect needs to be taken into account, if a close modifier instructs the algorithm to close all open sections (including the root section).
-If it should be allowed to close the root section, is yet another aspect that needs to be looked at.

-Consequently, references (or the node level values) of the involved parent containers can be used in order to detect whether a subsequent section is, by structural relationship, a subsection to the current (least significant) section.
-If that is the case, then the close modifier of the sectioning node being entered must be ignored because the declared section is a subsection of the current section.
-Otherwise, the current section can be closed if that is what the close modifier instructs the outline algorithm to do.

-### option - node references, node ids

-The most straight forward method to detect whether a subsequent section is, due to its structural relationship, a subsection of the current section, is by using node references of the involved parent containers.

-Note that node references are very similar to unique number identifier values.
-Because of that, and depending on a specific implementation, id values could be used instead of actual node references.

-### option - node levels

-If an implementation can not rely upon node references, ...

-the node level of a parent container can be derived from the sectioning node - must know/calculate/have-access to a node level value - additional effort

-note that case-3 will not be encountered -
-(level-1 == level-2) <=> (container-1 == container-2)

-### general implementation

-Note that performance related improvements are hardly possible - must test all containers along the way